 Accepted papers will be included in the ICIAP 2019 Conference Proceedings, which will be published by Springer in the Lecture Notes in Computer Science series (LNCS).
 Every accepted paper requires that at least one author is registered with regular registration fee and attending the conference.

-The maximum number of pages is 10 + 1 references page.
+The maximum number of pages is 10 + 1 page containing only references.
 Papers will be selected by a review process.

 Workshop proposal evaluation notification: workshop proposals will be selected on a first-come-first-served basis and considering the quality of the proposal.
 Notification will be given in about 20 days from the submission of the proposal.